BrianP8701/swarmstar/README.md

 **Im such a fucking failure. im sorry boys the frontend took longer than i expected its my first time. i promise im nearly done with the interface and ill come back to this package**

-I think if ur interested in the project a great place to look to understand whats going on is in the types folder. tree_swarm/swarm/types
+I think if ur interested in the project a great place to look to understand whats going on is in the types folder. swarm_star/swarm/types

 **reminder to myself. make it clear in the docs when i do them to put the swarm space in gitignore because it holds all your private keys**

-# Tree Swarm
+# Swarm Star
 # Non Technical Overview
 ## What is the swarm?
 The swarm's aim is to automate as much as possible.